vangef/BBGradebookOrganiser/README.md

 ## Description

 **Blackboard Gradebook Organiser** is a tool for organising a downloaded gradebook with assignment submissions from [Blackboard Learn](https://en.wikipedia.org/wiki/Blackboard_Learn).
 The submission files are organised per student, by extracting the student number from the submission file names and creating a directory per student.
 Any compressed files (.zip, .rar, .7z) are extracted into the student's directory, with any remaining files submitted individually also moved into the student's directory.
 Student comments from submissions are also extracted into a single text file for convenient access and review.
+Additionally, after organising submissions, you can inspect all submitted files to detect duplicated files from different submissions/students by generating and comparing SHA256 hashes.
+See section [Inspect submissions](#inspect-submissions) for details.

 ### Features
 - Extracts, and organises per student, the content of submitted compressed files with extensions: .zip, .rar, .7z